TechnoCannon1337/DataGetSet/DataManagement/DataCuration/DataCuration.md

+In this new age of #Artificialintellegience where content is king, data is the kingdom and in algorithms we trust.
+Whether you are training a foundation model from scratch, fine-tuning one, or using #RAGData for #RetrievalAugmentedGeneration, one principle remains true, Garbage In = Garbage Out.
+If you feed a system with inaccurate, incomplete, or flawed data, the results it produces will also be inaccurate, incomplete, or flawed.

+Enter #DataCuration:
-Data curation is the process of actively managing and maintaining data throughout its lifecycle to ensure its quality, accessibility, and usability.
+Data Curation is the process of actively managing and maintaining data throughout its lifecycle to ensure its quality, accessibility, and usability.
 It involves organizing, cleaning, transforming, and preserving data to make it valuable and readily available for various purposes.
 This process is crucial for organizations to make informed decisions, conduct research, and derive insights from their data.

 Key aspects of data curation:
 Data Collection and Acquisition: